howonlee/mertonon/docs/v0_5_roadmap.md

 - [ ] FE user crud, not just sole admin account anymore (but every account admin account so far...)

 - [ ] Remove running postgres instance requirement for build, this is ridiculous
-- [ ] Get intro BE test to work in any db state by hooking it harder to macro somehow
 - [ ] Change usage docs
 - [ ] Call authn deployed